Blake Taaffe: 2024

 In round 1 of the 2024 NRL season, Taaffe made his club debut for Canterbury in their 28-6 loss against arch-rivals Parramatta.

 Taaffe played a total of nine games for Canterbury in the 2024 NRL season as they qualified for the finals finishing 6th on the table.

 2025

-On 15 August, Taafe would sign a three year deal to join the Castleford Tigers from 2026, on 25 August, Castleford confirmed the deal.
+On 25 August, Taaffe signed a three-year deal to join the Castleford Tigers from 2026.

-Taafe was limited to only four games with Canterbury in the 2025 NRL season and did not feature in their finals campaign.
+Taaffe was limited to only four games with Canterbury in the 2025 NRL season and did not feature in their finals campaign.

+2026

+Taaffe was assigned Castleford's number 1 shirt for the 2026 season.
+He scored a try on debut on 8 February against Doncaster in the Challenge Cup.
+In the opening round of Super League against Wigan, Taaffe suffered a knee injury in the second half; he was later confirmed to have suffered a ruptured ACL, thus ruling him out for the entire remainder of the year.